umeshdhakar/messanger/README.md

   - show read/unread status
   - shows date and time when message was sent

 `all data files are stored locally.
-So it can work on single machine.`
+So it only works on single machine.`